Updated 20 March, 2020

 Keep the noise down

-This next tip is perfect for holidays home that have neighbours within close proximity.
-Minut is the smart way to monitor what's going on with your property whilst maintaining complete privacy for your guests.
+This next tip is perfect for holiday homes that have neighbours within close proximity.
+Minut is the smart way to monitor what's going on with your property whilst at the same time maintaining complete privacy for your guests.
 Plus it will also help to keep your neighbours happy.
 Minut monitors noise levels within the house and notifies you of any spikes.
 Thus giving you the opportunity to be pro-active in preventing escalations in unruly guests and damage to your property.

 What do you have there?

 Lastly, keeping a record of what you have in your holiday home rental is vital.
 It helps in making insurance claims easier if something is stolen or broken.
 By far, the easiest way of making a record of what you have is to take photos of your belongings in their rightful place.
 In addition to this, keep a record of the serial numbers for all your electronic contents.
 So, should something be removed from your property and it is recovered, you can rightfully claim back as yours.
 Likewise, engraving or labelling your more valuable contents with the address or name of your property makes retrieval an easier process.